sidney-eliot/3d-artists-handbook/content/workflow-between-zbrush-and-blender.md

 ### Things to Be Aware Of

-These are important things to understand about ZBrush so you can properly use GoB.
+These are important things to understand about ZBrush, so one can properly use GoB.

 - SubTool history is kept when re-importing an object into ZBrush
 - If you rename an object sent from ZBrush to Blender, and send it back to ZBrush it will not overwrite the SubTool but create a new one.
 This can sometimes be desired
-- Currently (As of version 3.5.85) GoB does not use ZBrush's export offset
+- Currently (As of version 3.5.85) GoB doesn't use ZBrush's export offset
-- Origin does not matter when exporting to ZBrush.
+- Origin doesn't matter when exporting to ZBrush.
 The relation from the object volume to the world origin is what matters
 - To get the desired size for exporting instead of changing the unit size, you should change the GoB addon export scale inside of Blender